Sanskrit: Influence

 A 5th-century Sanskrit inscription discovered in Java, Indonesia—one of the earliest in southeast Asia after the Mulavarman inscription discovered in Kutai, eastern Borneo.
 The Ciaruteun inscription combines two writing scripts and compares the king to the Hindu god Vishnu.
 It provides a terminus ad quem to the presence of Hinduism in the Indonesian islands.
 The oldest southeast Asian Sanskrit inscription—called the Vo Canh inscription—so far discovered is near Nha Trang, Vietnam, and it is dated to the late 4th century to early 5th century CE.

 The Sanskrit language created a pan-Indo-Aryan accessibility to information and knowledge in the ancient and medieval times, in contrast to the Prakrit languages which were understood just regionally.
 It created a cultural bond across the subcontinent.
 As local languages and dialects evolved and diversified, Sanskrit served as the common language.
 It connected scholars from distant parts of South Asia such as Tamil Nadu and Kashmir, states Deshpande, as well as those from different fields of studies, though there must have been differences in its pronunciation given the first language of the respective speakers.
 The Sanskrit language brought Indo-Aryan speaking people together, particularly its elite scholars.
-Some of these scholars of Indian history regionally produced vernacularized Sanskrit to reach wider audiences, as evidenced by texts discovered in Rajasthan, Gujarat, and Maharashtra.
-Once the audience became familiar with the easier to understand vernacularized version of Sanskrit, those interested could graduate from colloquial Sanskrit to the more advanced Classical Sanskrit.
+Some of these scholars of Indian history regionally produced vernacularised Sanskrit to reach wider audiences, as evidenced by texts discovered in Rajasthan, Gujarat, and Maharashtra.
+Once the audience became familiar with the easier to understand vernacularised version of Sanskrit, those interested could graduate from colloquial Sanskrit to the more advanced Classical Sanskrit.
 Rituals and the rites-of-passage ceremonies have been and continue to be the other occasions where a wide spectrum of people hear Sanskrit, and occasionally join in to speak some Sanskrit words such as namah.